Dispersionless integrable hierarchies and GL(2,R) geometry: General involutive structures

+The geometry behind system (\ref{lam}) and the distribution $V$ is as follows.
+Consider a hypersurface $H$ in $\hat M$ defined explicitly as $\lambda=\lambda(x^1, \dots, x^n)$.
+Then the distribution $V$ is tangential to $H$ if and only if the function $\lambda(x^1, \dots, x^n)$ solves system (\ref{lam}).
+Thus system (\ref{lam}) is compatible if and only if the associated distribution $V$ is involutive.
+In this case the general solution of system (\ref{lam}) depends on 1 arbitrary function of 2 variables: there exists a 3-parametric family of integral manifolds of $V$, and a generic hypersurface $H\subset \hat M$ with $V|_H\subset TH$ is formed by a 2-parametric subfamily of integral manifolds of $V$, whence the functional freedom.

-By virtue of equations (\ref{un}),\,(\ref{vn}) the distribution $V$ is integrable.
-This provides a dispersionless Lax representation for system (\ref{un}),\,(\ref{vn}).
+Direct calculation based on the Frobenius theorem shows that by virtue of equations (\ref{un}),\,(\ref{vn}) the distribution $V$ is involutive.
+Thus, $\lambda$-dependent vector fields $V_{ijk}$ constitute a dispersionless Lax representation for system (\ref{un}),\,(\ref{vn}).
 Projecting integral manifolds of $V$ from $\hat M$ to $M$ we obtain a $3$-parameter family of codimension 2 submanifolds of $M$.
 Tangent spaces to these submanifolds are $(n-2)$-dimensional osculating spaces of the dual curve $\tilde \omega (\lambda)$.
 Indeed, the distribution $V$ is annihilated by the (pulled-back) 1-forms $\omega(\lambda)$ and $\omega'(\lambda)$.

-As $n$ increases, the equations describing general involutive $GL(2,\R)$ structures exhibit a nested structure, and the same holds for the vector fields forming the Lax distribution $V$.
-Thus the combination of two properties of system (\ref{un}),\,(\ref{vn}), namely involutivity and integrability, results in the corresponding dispersionless integrable hierarchy. $\Box$
+Equations (\ref{un}),\,(\ref{vn}) for $u$ and $v$ are organised in pairs, each pair involving 4 independent variables indexed from 1 to $n$.
+As $n$ grows, the collection of PDEs is nested and compatible.
+Ultimately when $n\to \infty$ we obtain the corresponding dispersionless hierarchy. $\Box$

-In the context of the general heavenly equation, similar Lax equations appeared recently in \cite{Bogdanov}.
+In the context of the general heavenly hierarchy, similar Lax equations appeared recently in \cite{Bogdanov}.
 A modification of the inverse scattering transform for Lax equations in parameter-dependent vector fields was developed in \cite{Man-San}.